brikteknologier/seraph/README.md

 ## Compatibility

-Seraph has been tested with Neo4j 1.8.
-As we progress in development, we will begin adding some legacy support for older versions.
+Seraph has been tested with Neo4j 2.0.0-M03.
+If you would like to test compatibility with another version of neo4j, change the version values stored in `test/util/database.js`.

 ## Testing

-To test Seraph, download Neo4j and extract it in the seraph directory.
-Rename the neo4j folder to `db`.
-Then:

-    npm test

-or, if you have started the test instance yourself and don't want the tests to restart and clean the server every time:

-    npm run-script quick-test
+You can test Seraph simply by running `npm test`.
+It will spin up its own neo4j instance for testing. **Note** that the first time you run your tests (or change neo4j version), a new version of neo4j will need to be downloaded.
+That can, of course, take a little time.

 ## Initialization
 <a name="seraph" />